chriscamano/linalg/README.md

 - Identify and understand the structure and properties of vector spaces.
 - Visualize and solve problems related to span, linear independence, bases, and dimension.
 - Apply linear algebra concepts to various fields such as computer science, physics, and engineering.

-## Prerequisites

-A basic understanding of algebra and calculus is recommended to get the most out of this course.
-Familiarity with Python and some prior exposure to mathematical proofs will be beneficial.

 ## Tools Used